Does pancreatic cancer run in families?

 Most cases of pancreatic cancer appear out of the blue when there is no family history of the disease.
-Approx. 5-10% of pancreatic cancer is hereditary meaning it runs in families and is often referred to as Familial Pancreatic Cancer (FPC).
-Currently there is no genetic test available for this disease.
+Approximately 5-10% of pancreatic cancer is hereditary meaning it runs in families and is often referred to as Familial Pancreatic Cancer (FPC).
+Currently there is no genetic test available for the disease.

 Familial Pancreatic Cancer (FPC)

 Pancreatic cancer by itself (not part of a known syndrome) runs in some families.
-People with first degree relatives (mother, father, brother, sister) diagnosed with pancreatic cancer have an increased risk of being in that type of family.
+People with first degree relatives (mother, father, brother, sister) who have been diagnosed with pancreatic cancer, have an increased risk of being in that type of family.

 Pancreatitis itself is fairly common however, hereditary pancreatitis is quite rare.
 It is characterised by the development of recurrent episodes of severe chronic pancreatitis (inflammation of the pancreas) which starts at an early age.
 In most cases hereditary pancreatitis is caused by a change in the trypsinogen gene on chromosome 7.
 Patients with recurrent pancreatitis are recognised as being at increased risk of developing a pancreatic cancer.